MihaiDavid05/Text-to-Image-Search/README.md

   - Send the form data to the search engine, which embeds the text and performs ANN
   - The search engine outputs the payload of the 5 most relevant images.
 The payload consists of the images paths.
   - The local images paths are sent to a Jinja template so that they are displayed in the same UI as the search form
-- I tweaked the HNSW parameters (even though not necessary), as the dataset was not that big, thus the indexing time was manageable:
-  - I set `m=32` (the number of edges per node)
-  - I set `ef_construct=200` (the number of neighbours to consider during the index building)

 ## :computer: Usage
 Use the following command to: